-- 52. Defendants' decision to add a citizenship demand to the 2020 Census questionnaire will add to this unprecedented level of anxiety in immigrant communities.
+- 53. Defendants' decision to add a citizenship demand to the 2020 Census questionnaire will add to this unprecedented level of anxiety in immigrant communities.
 It will lead to nonresponse and lower participation by many immigrants who are citizens and legal residents and live in mixed immigration status households, as well as by undocumented immigrants, all of whom may seek to protect their own privacy or the privacy of their household.
-This exacerbated deterrent effect began on March 26, 2018, when immigrant communities learned that Secretary Ross directed the Census Bureau to add a citizenship demand to the 2020 Census. - 53.
+This exacerbated deterrent effect began on March 26, 2018, when immigrant communities learned that Secretary Ross directed the Census Bureau to add a citizenship demand to the 2020 Census. - 54.
 Further, the Census Bureau will have to expend significant additional resources due to the lowered participation of immigrant communities, including hiring more census enumerators for in-person follow-up.
-However, enumerators are unlikely to succeed in meaningfully addressing nonresponses to the census where individuals decline to participate due to fear or mistrust of the federal government. - 54.
-While Defendants recognize the detrimental impact that the addition of a citizenship demand will cause to the accuracy of the 2020 Census, they nevertheless decided to demand citizenship status from every individual resident in the country through the 2020 Census questionnaire. - C. Defendants ignored their own standards for ensuring the accuracy of the decennial census. - 55.
-In adding a citizenship demand to the 2020 Census, Defendants departed from statistical standards that promote the accuracy of information collected and disseminated by Defendants. - 56.
+However, enumerators are unlikely to succeed in meaningfully addressing nonresponses to the census where individuals decline to participate due to fear or mistrust of the federal government. - 55.
+While Defendants recognize the detrimental impact that the addition of a citizenship demand will cause to the accuracy of the 2020 Census, they nevertheless decided to demand citizenship status from every individual resident in the country through the 2020 Census questionnaire.

+- C. Defendants ignored their own standards for ensuring the accuracy of the decennial census. - 56.
+In adding a citizenship demand to the 2020 Census, Defendants departed from statistical standards that promote the accuracy of information collected and disseminated by Defendants. - 57.
 For each decennial census, the Census Bureau meticulously develops and tests the content, specific language, order, and layout of the questionnaire to improve the accuracy of the enumeration.
 In addition to fulfilling the Census Bureau's constitutional duty, this development process involves multiple steps that ensure the accuracy, reliability, and objectivity of the final data, as consistent with prior Census Bureau practice and as required by the Information Quality Act ("IQA").
 Consolidated Appropriations Act, 2001, Pub.
 L. No. 106-554, § 515, 114 Stat.
 2763 (Dec.
-21, 2000).

-- 57. Government-wide statistical standards adopted under the IQA require the Commerce Department and the Census Bureau to carefully design the census questionnaire to "minimize respondent burden while maximizing data quality" and to "achieve the highest rates of response."
-The standards also require testing each component of the questionnaire to ensure that it operates as intended. - 58.
-The questionnaire development process and the evaluation of changes to individual inquiries take several years to complete. - 59.
+21, 2000). - 58.
+Government-wide statistical standards adopted under the IQA require the Commerce Department and the Census Bureau to carefully design the census questionnaire to "minimize respondent burden while maximizing data quality" and to "achieve the highest rates of response."
+The standards also require testing each component of the questionnaire to ensure that it operates as intended. - 59.
+The questionnaire development process and the evaluation of changes to individual inquiries take several years to complete. - 60.
 Indeed, the Census Bureau has spent almost ten years developing and testing the content, specific language, and layout of just one proposed change to the question regarding race and ethnicity on the 2020 questionnaire.
 From 2008 through 2012, the Census Bureau conducted comprehensive research into the possibility of combining race and ethnicity into one question on the 2020 Census.
-The research focused on whether this proposed change would improve respondent understanding of the question, as well as improve the accuracy of the race and ethnicity data collected. - 60.
-The Census Bureau then spent several years designing and conducting tests on the proposed change to explore different alternatives for the language, layout, and instructions regarding a revised question.
-The testing was designed to assess the accuracy and reliability of alternative forms of asking the proposed question.
-In 2016, the Census Bureau conducted outreach to federal agencies and to the public to obtain feedback on the proposed change.
+The research focused on whether this proposed change would improve respondent understanding of the question, as well as improve the accuracy of the race and ethnicity data collected.

-16 Office of Mgmt. & Budget, Statistical Policy Directive No. 2: Standards and Guidelines for Statistical Surveys, Sections 1.3, 1.4, 2.3.1 (2006).
+&lt;sup>16 Office of Mgmt. & Budget, Statistical Policy Directive No. 2: Standards and Guidelines for Statistical Surveys, Sections 1.3, 1.4, 2.3.1 (2006).